fkiwy/PM_analyzer/README.md

 1. Median of PM bin:
   The tool calculates the distances between the earliest detection and each subsequent detection.
-  Then it does the same for the second earliest detection and each subsequent detection, repeating the process until the distance between the second last detection and last detection has been calculated.
+  Then it does the same for the second earliest detection and each subsequent detection, repeating the process until the distance between the second last and last detection has been calculated.
   The resulting proper motions are grouped according to their natural breaks using the Fisher-Jenks algorithm.
   The group with the smallest standard error is used to determine the median proper motion after sigma clipping has been applied.